input-output-hk/plutus-use-cases/mlabs/governance-spec.md

 This will provide some simple governance functions as example behavior to be used across projects and as a simple demonstration of best-practices

-After the initial scaffold, we may adjust the governance contract to perform initiation and update features for contract configuration.
+After the initial scaffold, we may adjust the governance contract to perform initiation and update features for contract configuration, perhaps of some custom data, or perhaps using the existing `stablecoin` example from the plutus monorepo.

 We may also move some of the implementations into an open-source library, where possible